leadedge/ofxWinDialog/README.md

 # ofxWinDialog

-Create a Microsoft Windows dialog for an Openframeworks application.
+Create Microsoft Windows dialogs for an Openframeworks application.

 Can be used together with [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) to create a Windows menu as well as dialogs.